Credit vs. Debit Cards

 Credit cards are helpful tools when building a credit history and healthy spending habits, and they can also earn rewards such as travel or cash back.

-A+ Tip: One potential drawback of credit cards is spending beyond your budget and taking a hit on interest on month-to-month balances.
+A+ Tip: One potential drawback of credit cards is the potential for spending beyond your budget and taking a hit on interest on balances carried over month-to-month.
 Affinity Plus member advisors are here to work with members to build budgets that fit their lives.

 A debit card is directly tied to your checking account, so any purchases you make with a debit card are deducted from your balance as soon as the transaction is processed.